na-na-hi/renget/archive/joint_operation_center0.md

 A page dedicated to the membership content - will contain general informations and a list of the mengens with a short description.
 !!! warning Still in a state of a skeleton - will just contain the general informations until the first mengen frame pops up.
 ##### ![Image description](https://files.catbox.moe/f9inkg.png) [The Lover of Idols](https://rentry.org/Past_mentions_and_collabs_on_other_girls_channels)
-Where you can find the collabs from the other holomem channel Nerissia took part of.
-Major mentions are also stored in it.
+What should be the most labyrinthine collection of pages of all the library: this is where you can find all the collabs Nerissia took part of, be it on her own channel or in the other holomems channels.
+Mentions, interactions or downright 'easter eggs' are also stored in this page.
+The final sorting will be special as it will be yearly and monthly.

 !!! info
      -> ![Image description](https://files.catbox.moe/f9inkg.png)  **Technical**  ![Image description](https://files.catbox.moe/f9inkg.png) <-